borneo-iot/borneoiot.com/content/en/_index.md

 ---

 {{< brick_title2 >}}
-# Open-Source Aquarium DIY Kit for Makers
+# Open-Source Aquarium DIY Kit for Engineers

 The Borneo-IoT Project offers cutting-edge, open-source, modular, and affordable hardware and software solutions for hobbyists and professionals to create aquarium LEDs and other smart aquatic devices.